Fort Langley National Historic Site: Buildings

 The servants' quarters is one of several reconstructions built during the 1950s.

 The servants' quarters is a one-and-a-half storey rectangular timber structure with a whitewashed exterior, and is covered with a hipped roof; also reconstructed in 1958.
-The servants' quarters portrays the living conditions of three different HBC employees.
+The servant's quarters portrays the living conditions of three different HBC employees.
 The building was used to display barrel-making until 1992, when the display was moved to the newly built cooperage.
 The servants' quarters and the Big House were both erected using the Red River frame construction method.
 The Big House and servants' quarters designation as a Federal Heritage Building is confined to the building's footprint.

 The blacksmith shop was first built in 1973, and then rebuilt in 1975.
 It features a working forge and live demonstrations of blacksmithing.
 The cooperage was built in 1992, slightly south of the original, and features all the required tools for barrel making and other woodworking.
 The Depot was reconstructed in 1997 and is mainly used as an exhibition area and administration building.
 The original building would have been used as a supply depot for shipments in and out of the Fort.